EleniLPetrou/herring_whole_genome_sequencing/Markdown/Part5.IdentifyVariantsANGSD.md

 gzip $ANGSD_MAF

 ```
 From this exploratory analysis, I saw that filtering the dataset more stringently would produce a data set of approximately 600K SNPs.
-This seems like a good balance between have a reasonable amount of missing data, a robust number of variable sites, and a manageable file size for downstream analyses.
+This seems like a good balance between having a reasonable amount of missing data, a robust number of variable sites, and a manageable file size for downstream analyses.
 I decided to proceed with these filtering criteria.

 ## re-run angsd with more stringent filtering criteria
 Script name = "angsd_variable_sites.sh"